• Skip to primary navigation

 Finished vacuum fermented lemons, and fermented lemon juice.

-Adjusting the texture of the fermented rind
+Adjust the texture of the fermented lemon rind

 One of my favorite things about traditional salted lemons is their tender bite.
 Fermented lemons won’t have the same soft chew of salted lemons at first, but it’s easy to get around.

-To soften the texture to use as fermented lemons, I sous-vide the fermented lemons or steam them gently until they’re tender.
+To soften the texture to use as preserved lemons, I sous-vide the fermented lemons or steam them gently until they’re tender.
 If you’re putting the lemons in a stew like a tagine, you just can simmer it a bit longer until the lemon pieces are tender.

 Diced fermented lemons